[Game Review] “Bondage Seductions”

 Bondage Seductions sex game box

 The quality of these items is… Not Great.
-The flogger looks shoddily made and the materials of the ties and blindfold look and feel cheap.
+The flogger looks shoddily made and the materials look and feel cheap.
 The cards contain the same copy in four languages (English, German, French, and Spanish.)
 I can’t speak for any of the other languages, but the English passages are poorly written and feature frequent typos and weird syntax.
+Clearly nobody proofread this before whacking it through Google Translate and publishing it.

-The rules are simple: roll the 2 dice, and choose the corresponding numbered card (they are numbered 1-1 through 6-6 – the red die indicate the first number, the black die the second number.)
+The rules are simple: roll the 2 dice, and choose the corresponding numbered card (they are numbered 1-1 through 6-6.
+The red die indicates the first number, the black die the second number.)

 Contents of Bondage Seductions couples sex game